-- 1. Due to the change of the market demand for the cable scaffold of the FRP subway evacuation platform products, acquisition of hydraulic presses has not been materialized.
-The management would take appropriate action for the acquisition of hydraulic presses when the market demand resumes. - 2.
+- 1. Acquisition of hydraulic presses will be materialized in the first half of 2019 as sales orders of the composite subway evacuation platform products are expected to be received in 2019. - 2.
 Purchase of automated FRP moulding production facilities would depend on the progress in the research and development of new products with better quality and lower labour costs, the schedule and timing of which cannot be estimated precisely.
-However, it is expected that there will be further spending on the automation of the production facilities in the first six months of 2018. - 3.
-As the design and development of the new production lines for the FRP crosstie products have been revised and modified in order to fulfil different specifications of products developed, it is expected that there will be further use of proceeds until such modifications complete. - 4.
-During the year ended 31 December 2017, there was only one additional research and development staff hired in May 2017.
-It is expected that another suitable candidate with appropriate calibre would be hired in the first half year of 2018.
+However, it is expected that there will be further spending on the automation of the production facilities in 2019. - 3.
+As the design and development of the new production lines for the FRP crosstie products have been revised and modified in order to fulfil different specification of products developed, it is expected that there will be further use of proceeds until such modification complete. - 4.
+During the year ended 31 December 2018, one additional research and development staff was hired.
+It is expected that another suitable candidate with appropriate calibre would be hired in 2019.